andreaskaempf/adventofcode2023/README.md

 My solutions for the Advent of Code 2023, see https://adventofcode.com/2023

-* **Day 1** (Go): Find digits in a string, combine first and last digit on each line to make a number, and add these up.
+* **Day 1** (Go, Rust): Find digits in a string, combine first and last digit on each line to make a number, and add these up.
 For part 2, look for embedded names of numbers as well, complicated as last & first letters are shared if they are the same.

 * **Day 2** (Go): Given a list of games, each with a list of red/green/blue cubes drawn from a bag, determine which games are possible